AbdulRaufAl-hassan101010/copier/README.md

 where to move the files too

 ## structure
-the downloaded torrent file structure, it removes all files with .fdmdownload extenstion
+the downloaded torrent file structure, it removes all extension .fdmdownload from the files

 ### Author
 Abdul-Rauf Alhassan